rundekugel/GeigerCounterCajoe/README.md

 for Linux: use -p=/dev/ttyUSBx, where x is the number of the virtual serial port from the GMV-2 for Windows: use -p=COMx where x is the port, where the vortual GMV-2 serial port is installed.

+todo:
+ - measure the baudrate.
+ - make it useable as lib
+ - store measurements in a buffer